Skip to main content

 Maybe you’re the type who loves their day-old pizza straight from the fridge: cold, chewy, deliciously congealed.
 Yeah, who wouldn’t love that?

 To really enjoy your reheated pizza, you have to wait at least as long as you did for it to be delivered.
 Sorry, but it’s true.
 However, the rewards are well worth the patience.
-You get to savor your tasty slice just like you did when it came of the box—possibly even more so, since the flavors have had all that additional time to marinate.
+You get to savor your tasty slice just like you did when it came out of the box — possibly even more so, since the flavors have had all that additional time to marinate.

-Now that the weather is getting a little colder and the days are getting a little shorter, nailing the right way to reheat your pizza is only becoming more important.
-So get educated with our short, simple guide to reheating your pizza.
+Nailing the right way to reheat your pizza is always an important kitchen skill.
+So get educated with our short, simple guide showing us how to reheat pizza.

 We at The Manual recognize that disparaging these alternate methods for reheating pizza may generate controversy and even trigger distress within our audience.
 For that reason, we offer these indisputable explanations for our stance on this controversial topic:

-The small size and lack of ventilation in a microwave mean concentrated high heat on your pizza, without the necessary air circulation to evaporate the moisture being released.
+The small size and lack of ventilation in a microwave mean concentrated high heat on your pizza, without the necessary air circulation to allow the released moisture to evaporate.
 Instead, that moisture turns everything soggy and soupy.
-That’s why you can’t pick up a slice of microwaved pizza to eat it—the crust sags like a flag on a windless day.
+That’s why you can’t pick up a slice of microwaved pizza to eat it — the crust sags like a flag on a windless day.
 You need hot, dry air surrounding the slice to get it hot while still maintaining its structural integrity.

 Having your heat source underneath the slice means uneven cooking.
-All that heat is dissipating as it rises, meaning that your crust will be charred before your cheese reaches its melting point.
-(This is especially true for deep dish or Detroit-style pizza.)
+All that heat dissipates as it rises, meaning your crust will be charred before your cheese reaches its melting point.
+(This is especially true for deep-dish or Detroit-style pizza.)
 You could put a lid over the pan to trap the heat, but then you’re dealing with a similar situation to a microwave, soaking your pizza with moisture released by the heat.

 If you, like us, prefer to putz around with other things during the 10-20 minutes it takes to achieve perfectly reheated pizza, go with the oven method.
 Knowing how little work you need to put in will make every savory mouthful that much better.

-Preheat the oven to 425 degrees.
+Preheat the oven to 425 degrees Fahrenheit.
 Place pizza slices right-side up on the pan.
-When oven is hot, insert pan and close the door completely, making sure oven door is fully sealed.
+When the oven is hot, insert the pan and close the door completely, making sure the oven door is fully sealed.
 Leave for 7-8 minutes.
 (If you’re heating just a slice or two, it should be done at 7 minutes.
 If you’ve got several slices in there or you’re dealing with a deep-dish variety, leave for the full 8 minutes.
-For very thin crust pizza, check for doneness at 6 minutes.)
+For very thin-crust pizza, check for doneness at 6 minutes.)

 And that’s it.
 No wrapping foil over the top, no transfers from stovetop to pan or vice versa, no ramekins of water heating alongside the pizza or other such shenanigans.
 Just simple, straightforward, second-day goodness.